 Our closed Facebook group is a safe space online to connect with other parents who are affected by brain tumours.

 Practice how you start the chat

 Sometimes the hardest part of the conversation is getting the whole thing going.

 It can be hard to ask direct questions when you’re trying to be extremely mindful of how your child is feeling.
 One technique might be asking their permission.
 So you could say: ‘I wanted to talk to you about everything going on at the moment.
 Would that be OK?’

 Or, if you don’t think your child will feel comfortable opening up to direct questions, you could always start by talking about life a bit more generally.
 For example why not try: ‘What’s important to you right now?
 What are you enjoying?
 Are you having much time to do the things you love?’

-That way you are able to initiate the conversation by discussing the impact of the tumour first.
+That way you are able to start the conversation about how the tumour affects them first.

 It can be difficult to know how often to talk to your child about what they’re going through but try making the chats a regular, ongoing thing.

-Some parents think they need to have a one-off perfect conversation, but the way a child thinks and feels changes over time and in context with what they’re going through.
+Some parents think they need to have a one-off perfect conversation.
+But the way a child thinks and feels changes over time, as they grow and face different challenges.